mmb-carb/GATE_Documentation/docs/SCIENCE_GUIDE.md

 ![Figure 2: LAX runways](resources/LAX_2012_runways.png)
 *Figure 2: LAX runways*

+An example of the runway information, for the state of California, is provided in the GATE repository in a CSV file:

+    GATE/input/default/runway_info_cali_***.csv

 GATE uses straight-line representations for the landing and takeoff paths of airplanes towards a runway.
 Obviously, this is an approximation, as flight paths curve when planes are closer to the ground.
 However, this approximation is not as bad as it could be since emissions inventories only record airplane emissions up to 1km.
 At altitudes higher than 1km, airplanes have much more complicated flight paths and trajectories.

 In order to simulate these straight, 3D lines for landing and takeoff a few pieces of information are required.
 First, the location and orientation of the runway, which is described above.
 And second, the angles at which planes land or takeoff.
 As it happens, the most common approach angle for an airport is 3 degrees<sub>6</sub> <sub>7</sub> and the net typical takeoff angle is between 10 and 30 degrees<sub>8</sub> <sub>9</sub>.
 Since there are a range of possible landing and takeoff angles, GATE models several angles in the accepted range.
 Figure 3 shows and example of these landing and takeoff paths, for all four runways at the LAX airport.

 ![Figure 3: LAX flight paths](resources/LAX_2012_flight_paths.png)
 *Figure 3: LAX flight paths*

 ## Intersecting Flight Paths with a 3D Grid